 The Graco Modes 3 Lite was reasonably easy to assemble – the biggest issue we had was with the back wheels, which were fairly fiddly and took a while for us to get right.
 But apart from that it is easy to assemble and also to change the configurations (the seat / cot / car seat clips in to the frame).

-What we liked in our Graco Modes 3 Lite Trio review:
+What We Liked From Our Graco Modes 3 Lite Trio Review:

 But the biggest plus point is the price.
 It retails at £389 for *everything.* Considering most people buy a pram then pay extra for the car seat, car seat adapters, carry cot, foot muff and so on, this is really good value for money.